Abstraction: In philosophy

+Since thought abstracts from existence, Kierkegaard identified Descartes' "cogito ergo sum," as well as Anselm's ontological argument, as circular in nature.
+He writes:

+The Cartesian cogito ergo sum [I think therefore I am] has been repeated often enough.
+If the I in cogito is understood to be an individual human being, then the statement demonstrates nothing: I am thinking ergo I am, but if I am thinking, no wonder, then, that I am; after all, it has already been said, and the first consequently says even more than the last.

+Similar argument is also advanced against Anselm's proof of God:

+When, for example, it is said: God must have all perfections, or the highest being must have all perfections, to be is also a perfection; ergo the highest being must be, or God must be—the whole movement is deceptive.
+That is, if in the first part of this statement God actually is not thought of as being, then the statement cannot come off at all.
+It will then run somewhat like this: A supreme being who, please note, does not exist, must be in possession of all perfections, among them also that of existing; ergo a supreme being who does not exist does exist.
+This would be a strange conclusion.
+The highest being must either not be in the beginning of the discourse in order to come into existence in the conclusion, and in that case it cannot come into existence; or the highest being was, and thus, of course, it cannot come into existence, in which case the conclusion is a fraudulent form of developing a predicate, a fraudulent paraphrase of a presupposition.

 In psychology

 Carl Jung's definition of abstraction broadened its scope beyond the thinking process to include exactly four mutually exclusive, different complementary psychological functions: sensation, intuition, feeling, and thinking.
 Together they form a structural totality of the differentiating abstraction process.
 Abstraction operates in one of these functions when it excludes the simultaneous influence of the other functions and other irrelevancies, such as emotion.
 Abstraction requires selective use of this structural split of abilities in the psyche.
 The opposite of abstraction is concretism.
 Abstraction is one of Jung's 57 definitions in Chapter XI of Psychological Types.

 There is an abstract thinking, just as there is abstract feeling, sensation and intuition.
 Abstract thinking singles out the rational, logical qualities ...
-Abstract feeling does the same with ... its feeling-values. ...
-I put abstract feelings on the same level as abstract thoughts. ...
-Abstract sensation would be aesthetic as opposed to sensuous sensation and abstract intuition would be symbolic as opposed to fantastic intuition.
+Abstract feeling does the same with... its feeling-values. ...I put abstract feelings on the same level as abstract thoughts. ...Abstract sensation would be aesthetic as opposed to sensuous sensation and abstract intuition would be symbolic as opposed to fantastic intuition.
 (Jung, [1921] (1971): par.
 678).